The Crime and Courts Act 2013 will bring major reforms to the criminal and civil justice systems. The act is divided into 3 parts.

-The Crime and Courts Act 2013 is divided into three parts.
+The Crime and Courts Act 2013 is divided into 3 parts.
 Part 1 establishes the National Crime Agency, which will enhance the national response to serious, organised and complex crime.
 Part 2 contains various provisions modernising the courts and tribunals system, establishing a new system for exemplary damages and costs and who they will apply too, reforming the community sentencing framework, providing additional safeguards in the UK’s extradition arrangements, amending the Proceeds of Crime Act 2002, establishing Deferred Prosecuting Agreements as a new tool to tackle economic crime and other provisions in relation the administration of justice.
 Part 3 contains provisions in relation to border control, the immigration appeal system, public order offences and a new drug driving offence which will improve road safety.

 Crime and Courts Act 2013 and accompanying Explanatory Notes are available on the Parliament website.